isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

 Emulating VCFTools
 ------------------

+These SQL queries replicate the functionality of the listed VCFTools command.

 ---chr: Filter by position by including or excluding sites of interest; for example, searching for positions found at chromosome 22.

 .. code-block:: sql